-We operate five production facilities.
-Three of our production facilities are located in Pekin, Illinois at our Pekin Campus, one is located in Oregon and another is located in Idaho.
-We have an annual alcohol production capacity of 350 million gallons, comprised of 210 million gallons of fuel-grade ethanol and up to 140 million gallons of specialty alcohols.
+We operate five alcohol production facilities.
+Three of our production facilities are located in Illinois, one is located in Oregon and another is located in Idaho.
+We have an annual alcohol production capacity of up to 350 million gallons, including both fuel-grade ethanol and specialty alcohols ranging from industrial-, pharmaceutical-, and high-quality food- and beverage-grade alcohols.
+Of this amount, we are able to produce up to 110 million gallons annually of specialty alcohols, depending on our product mix among high-quality beverage-grade alcohol and alcohols of other quality specifications.
 As market conditions change, we may increase, decrease or idle production at one or more operating facilities or resume operations at any idled facility.
 The tables below provide an overview of our five production facilities.